min2ha/ukwa-site/content/target/32554/index.en.md

   "start_date": "2015-11-13T09:00:00Z"
 }

-# 2020 Public Services Trust at the RSA

 A think tank that focuses on development of public services, in particular in response to calls for improved citizen participation.
 It has published a report on the future of public services, and has a series of discussion papers and broadcasts that can be downloaded from the website.